-5.43 Policy DMHB 11 (Design of New Development) of the Hillingdon Local Plan Part 2 (2020) advises that development should not adversely impact on the amenity, daylight and sunlight of adjacent properties and open space.
+5.34 Policy DMHB 11 (Design of New Development) of the Hillingdon Local Plan Part 2 (2020) advises that development should not adversely impact on the amenity, daylight and sunlight of adjacent properties and open space.
 Buildings should avoid being over dominant from neighbouring properties and normally a minimum 15m separation distance should be maintained between habitable room windows and elevations of two or more storeys (taken from a 45 degree splay from the centre of habitable room windows).
 Where habitable room windows face each other, a minimum 21m distance is required to safeguard privacy.
 This also applies to an area of private amenity space or patio, normally taken to be the 3m depth of rear garden immediately adjoining the rear elevation of a residential property.

-5.44 The proposed dwelling would be sited approximately 20m from the southwest boundary of the site adjacent to the only adjoining neighbour (No. 218 Swakeleys Road).
-There are no first-floor windows proposed in the side elevation facing 218 Swakeleys Road.
-By virtue of the separation distance, it is considered that the proposed dwelling would not result in loss of privacy, daylight and sunlight to the adjacent property.
+5.35 The proposed dwelling would be sited approximately 20m from the southwest boundary of the site adjacent to the only adjoining neighbour (No. 218 Swakeleys Road).
+Whilst the amended scheme does include first-floor windows in the side elevation facing 218 Swakeleys Road, the separation distance is sufficient to avoid undue harm to residential amenity by way of loss of privacy, daylight and sunlight to the adjacent property.
 It would reflect the front building line with the sole neighbouring property.

-5.45 The proposal is for the one for one replacement of an existing dwelling.
+5.36 The proposal is for the one for one replacement of an existing dwelling.
 The proposed new outdoor swimming pool is in a similar location to the existing swimming pool.
 It is also proposed to screen the boundaries of the site with new native hedgerows.

-5.46 Consequently, it is considered that the proposal is compliant with Policy DMHB 11 of the Hillingdon Local Plan Part 2 (2020) in relation to the protection of residential amenity.
+5.37 Consequently, it is considered that the proposal is compliant with Policy DMHB 11 of the Hillingdon Local Plan Part 2 (2020) in relation to the protection of residential amenity.